 Trump's advisers dismiss charges that the president-elect is going back on his promises to put the interests of working-class Americans ahead of financial institutions.
 They say Trump is tapping people who bring real-world experience and business acumen to Washington.

 "You're not going to find better people than those who have been at the top of finance, the top of our markets, understand the way our markets work," Kellyanne Conway, Trump's senior adviser, said on MSNBC.

 Democrats are sure to make an issue of Mnuchin's Wall Street ties in his confirmation hearing.
-Cohn doesn't need to be confirmed in order to serve as director of the National Economic Council, the White House post Trump is expected to name him to.
+Cohn doesn't need to be confirmed to serve as director of the National Economic Council, the White House post Trump is expected to name him to.

 The NEC helps coordinate domestic and global issues, providing economic policy advice to the president and monitoring how the White House's agenda is implemented across the government.
 If Cohn accepts the job, he also will be the third Goldman executive to run the NEC.
-Robert Rubin was the NEC director under Bill Clinton, and Stephen Friedman had the job during George W. Bush's administration
+Robert Rubin was the NEC director under Bill Clinton, and Stephen Friedman had the job during George W. Bush's administration.

 AP writer Josh Boak contributed to this report.